SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-06-dems-win-repubs-insurrection.md

 ## Where things stand at 7:30pm on 2020-Jan-06

 <img src="{{ site.baseurl }}/images/2021-01-06-dems-win-repubs-insurrection-wapo.jpg" width="400" height="179" alt="Washington Post: Live updates of the situation" title="Washington Post: Live updates of the situation" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
-The DC National Guard has been mobilized (apparently by Pence; Trump still won't do it).
+The DC National Guard has been mobilized.
+(Apparently by Pence; Trump still won't do it.
+We note with some concern that the Vice President is _outside the chain of command_ of the military, and it can be argued the military is thus operating outside civilian control.)
 The mobs are being slowly and gently pressed back by police who show _absolutely_ no such restraint with Black Lives Matter.
 The DC mayor has imposed a 6pm to 6am curfew, though there are still mobs around the Capitol.
 One person has been murdered, details unclear.